gilzero/drupal-custom-modules/openai_integration/README.md

 The module provides a configuration form at `/admin/config/services/openai` where you can customize the following settings:

 - OpenAI API Key: Enter your OpenAI API key to authenticate with the OpenAI API.
-- Model Name: Select the desired language model for generating responses (e.g., GPT-3.5, GPT-4, GPT-4 Turbo).
+- Model Name: Select the desired language model for generating responses (e.g., GPT-4o).
 - System Prompt: Customize the initial prompt or instructions for the AI assistant (optional).

 Make sure to save the configuration after making any changes.